-All samples should be collected at the frequencies specified by FSS monitoring plans and policies, unless sampling can be rescheduled by agreement or where circumstances are outside of the sampling officers' control.
-Please note that where a sample is assessed as unsuitable by the laboratory or where a high result has been recorded, additional samples will be requested by the laboratories.
+All samples should be collected at the frequencies specified by FSS sampling plans, now viewable on the FSS Shellfish Monitoring and Classification system (SMC), unless sampling can be rescheduled by agreement or where circumstances are outside of the sampling officers' control.
+Please note that where a sample is assessed as unsuitable by the laboratory, a void result is obtained or where a high result has been recorded, additional samples will be requested by the laboratories.
 You must comply with these requests, unless exceptional circumstances prevent the collection of these samples.

-Where industry support is required to access sites, you must liaise with the harvesters to agree a suitable time when sampling can take place and to draw up your sampling plans.
+Where industry support is required to access sites, you must liaise with the harvesters to agree a suitable time when sampling can take place.
 Industry have been advised that rescheduling of samples will not be accepted unless agreed in advance with HMMH.